 The risk is that confidence arrives faster than literacy.
 A tool that can summarise a legal letter can also invent a clause.
 A generated image can travel faster than a correction.
 A fluent answer can feel authoritative even when it is wrong.
 In a country already navigating scams, poor service and institutional mistrust, AI literacy needs to be practical rather than fashionable.

-The question, then, is not whether AI is coming.
+The question is not whether AI is coming.
 It is already in the group.
 The better question is who teaches the group how to use it well: when to trust it, when to verify it, when to refuse it, and when to send the old-fashioned voice note instead.